 Protecting Public Benefits

-By Jay Kearns, West Hartford, Connecticut
+By John F. Kearns III, CELA, West Hartford, Connecticut

 When settling a personal injury case, the value that public benefits will bring to the plaintiff’s quality of life should be carefully assessed.
 Means-tested programs such as Medicaid and SSI will often play a central role in providing healthcare and maintaining financial security.
 While structured settlements are meant to ensure a steady stream of income throughout the plaintiff’s life, they could jeopardize public benefits if not paid into a special needs trust (SNT).
 Personal injury counsel, special needs attorneys and structured settlement brokers should partner as early as possible during the settlement process in order to consider the individual’s settlement options to tailor a plan to fit their individual needs.

-When Is an SNT Needed?
+When is an SNT Needed?